Healthdirect Free Australian health advice you can count on.

 What is laryngitis?

-Laryngitis occurs when the voice box (larynx) becomes inflamed and the vocal cords become swollen and can't vibrate properly.
-This causes someone to sound hoarse or to lose their voice.
-Normally people recover from laryngitis without treatment.
+Laryngitis occurs when your voice box (larynx) becomes inflamed, and your vocal cords become swollen and can't vibrate properly.
+This will cause your voice to sound hoarse (rough or scratchy) or you might lose your voice.
+Most people recover from laryngitis without any medical treatment.

 What are the symptoms of laryngitis?